Gerald Hodges Intellectual Freedom Chapter Relations Award

 A project has been effective in recruiting activists within and outside of librarianship to work on intellectual freedom projects.

 A structure has been conceived that markedly enhances the continuity and effectiveness of the organization's efforts in intellectual freedom.

 A chapter, etc. has succeeded in galvanizing to an unusual extent support for intellectual freedom within a state chapter.

 An chapter, etc. has intervened with special effectiveness in an intellectual freedom crisis at the national, state or regional level.
 Such intervention should, preferably, have resulted in a clear victory over the forces of censorship.

 Projects that can be generalized to other chapters, etc. will merit special attention of the Gerald Hodges Intellectual Freedom Chapter Relations Award.

 Sponsor and Deadline

 The Gerald Hodges Intellectual Freedom Chapter Relations Award is underwritten by the Gerald Hodges Fund.
-The deadline for nominations is January 1, 2015.
+The deadline for nominations is January 1 of each year.